 (4) The impact of the override on competition and the integrity of the procurement system.

-(B) A written notification to the DASA(P) is required, no less than one day before any HCA override is approved.
-The contracting officer shall send notification documentation as outlined in subparagraph (b)(1)(A) to the address listed at AFARS 5101.290(b)(2)(ii)(B).
-(See
+(B) A written notification to theOffice of the Deputy Assistant Secretary of the Army (Procurement) is required, no less than one day before any HCA override is approved.
+The Contracting officer shall send notification documentation as outlined in subparagraph (b)(1)(A) to the address listed at AFARS 5101.290(b)(2)(ii)(B).
+(See Override of Competition in Contracting Act (CICA) Stays: A Guidebook.

 (C) Within three days after the contracting office receives notification of the protest, the HCA may endorse the request for approval and electronically transmit the request and the D&F to the appropriate office in paragraphs (a)(3)(i)(1)(i)-(iii) of this section.
-That office shall immediately distribute the request and the D&F to the addressee in 5101.290(b)(1).
+That office shall immediately distribute the request and the D&F to the addressee in AFARS 5101.290(b)(1).

 (c) Protests after award.
-See .
+See Appendix GG.

 (2) Process the finding as required at paragraph (b) of this section.
 The D&F must clearly address the areas identified in paragraph (b)(1)(A).
-The HCA, on a non-delegable basis, must approve the D&F before the contracting officer authorizes continuing performance.
+The HCA, on a non-delegable basis, must approve the D&F before the Contracting officer authorizes continuing performance.
 Furthermore, a written notification to the DASA(P) is required, no less than one day before any HCA override is granted.
-The contracting officer shall send notification documentation as outlined in subparagraph (b)(1)(A) to the address listed at AFARS 5101.290(b)(2)(ii)(B).
+The Contracting officer shall send notification documentation as outlined in subparagraph (b)(1)(A) to the address listed at AFARS 5101.290(b)(2)(ii)(B).
 Process the request for approval as required in paragraph (b).

 (g) Notice to GAO.
 The head of the contracting activity shall report to GAO as described at FAR 33.104(g).
-See for further delegation.
-Send the report to the addressee in 5101.290(b)(1) not later than 45 days after receipt of the recommendations.
+See Appendix GG for further delegation.
+Send the report to the addressee in AFARS 5101.290(b)(1) not later than 45 days after receipt of the recommendations.

 5133.170 Briefing requirement for protested acquisitions valued at $1 billion or more.